jyli7/readertron/README.md

-- sorting options: chron, revchron (but only dynamically, not stored/saved like google reader. maybe a two-state button)
+- fix "mine" and such, and be sure to refresh those unread counts as appropriate (especially when YOU share something new.)
 - refresh ALL posts on feed fetch (and propagate to shared copies)
-- fix "mine" and such, and be sure to refresh those unread counts as appropriate (especially when YOU share something new.)
 - user names
-- backbone-y unread counts

 - mark all as unread (only ALL, not with these stupid ranges), both for individual feeds and for the whole thing.
 - infinite scroll